Patient and Family-centred Care

-- Run in partnership with The King’s Fund, building on the Hospital Pathways programme
+- This programme was run in partnership with The King’s Fund, building on the Hospital Pathways programme.

 - Broke new ground in improving the experience of hospital care for patients and their families, and the working lives of staff.

 - Worked with 11 organisations to develop a small number of exemplary NHS provider organisations and a team of professional staff and managers who can demonstrate their achievements to others, and bring sustainable improvement in patients' experience.